 The most obvious sign that a loved one may be struggling with their mental health is if there are noticeable changes in their day-to-day behaviour.
+Maybe they don't feel like doing anything, or perhaps they're isolating themselves.
 These changes might happen all of a sudden, or gradually.

 - Is your loved one more anxious than usual?

 - Do they get angry more easily than they used to?
 Do they lose their temper over small matters?

 - Is your loved one more tearful than usual?
 Do they seem to get upset easily, even over small things?

 - Has your loved one become more socially withdrawn?

 - Does your loved one seem less interested in activities or hobbies they once enjoyed?

 - Do they have mood swings and you find that you never know what mood they’re going to be in?